How To Apply for a Business Loan in 6 Steps

 Length of Time in Business

-Lenders may require you to be in business for at least six months prior.
-Your time in business is what they use to determine the level of risk lending to you and your creditworthiness.
-The longer you’ve been in business, the lower your risk is considered.
+Lenders may require you to be in business for at least six months prior to applying for a small business loan or other business financing options.
+Your business history and financial statements are used to determine your creditworthiness and loan eligibility.
+The longer you’ve been in business, the lower your risk is considered and the better your chances of loan approval.

 Annual Revenue